MagicalCornFlake/dzwonnik-2/README.md

 ### **meet**
 The `meet` command allows users to view all currently set Google Meet links for each lesson.
 This feature is accessible to every user by default.
 Also, if a lesson name is specified after this command, the bot only responds with the link set for that specific lesson.
 However, if after a lesson name there is a Meet link specified, the bot changes the link that is saved for that lesson.
 This feature is only for administrators by default.

+### **cena**
+The `cena` command allows users to fetch Steam Community Market price data for a particular item.
+An item's name must be provided after the command name, and the bot will reply with the current price at that given moment.

 ## **Owner/Developer commands**
 These commands are hard-coded to only be available to Konrad Guzek, but the user ID may be changed in the code to allow for a specific user to use them.
 They are dangerous commands that directly impact the functionality of the bot.